Drive Through Food Distribution Saturday in Beardstown

+Partner Resource Coordinator for Central Illinois Food Bank, Sarah Bermingham says this distribution is in partnership with DOT Foods and the Cass County Food Bank.

-The distribution begins at 10:00 am this Saturday, March 13th, and organizers say it will last until supplies run out.
+The distribution begins at 10:00 am and Bermingham says it will last until supplies run out.
 There is no registration required and no financial eligibility requirements for the distribution.

 Attendees must be a resident of Cass County and are asked to line up on Main Street.
 Central Illinois Food Bank Officials ask that everyone please wear a mask while going through the distribution, and to please clear a space in your backseat or trunk to ensure everyone’s safety.